 \section{Introduction}

-Recently the NLP community has observed that the measured performance improvements in the popular benchmarks do not always translate to targeted improvements in learning the capabilities expected for solving a task.
-This gap was specifically highlighted as \citet{probinglogical} and \citet{ribeiro-etal-2020-beyond} showed a collection of simple examples representing minimal expected capabilities for a task are enough to completely degrade state-of-the-art models' performance.
+Recently, the NLP community has observed that the measured performance improvements in the popular benchmarks do not always translate to targeted improvements in learning the capabilities expected for solving a task.
+This gap was specifically highlighted as \citet{probinglogical} and \citet{ribeiro-etal-2020-beyond} showed a collection of simple examples representing minimal expected capabilities for a task that is enough to degrade state-of-the-art models' performance completely.
 Such a \textit{performance degradation} gap was acknowledged and explicitly pointed out by \citet{DBLP:conf/naacl/BowmanD21}, who released a call for action for new benchmarks where the performance in benchmark aligns with good task performance.
 Furthermore, in \citet{Schlangen-2021}, authors point out crucial differences between benchmarking in computing and benchmarking as followed in NLP.
 Performing a task requires a collection of cognitive capabilities for a human.
-In contrast, datasets are only a reflection of the task, and models are often optimized on the train split of the benchmark dataset, irrespective the required underlying cognitive capabilities.
-Such a train-test setup, as highlighted by the authors, makes it hard to know the connections between task and capabilities, and the possible transfer of learnt capabilities from one task to the other without re-training.
+In contrast, datasets are only a reflection of the task, and models are often optimized on the train split of the benchmark dataset, irrespective of the required underlying cognitive capabilities.
+As highlighted by the authors, such a train-test setup makes it hard to know the connections between tasks and capabilities and the possible transfer of learned capabilities from one task to the other without re-training.

 Several researchers believe a dynamic \textit{adversarially} created benchmark will accurately reflect performance, explaining the performance degradation.
 Nie et al. \citet{nie2019adversarial} proposed an adversarial human-in-the-loop dataset creation process where humans play a game with a state-of-the-art system(s) to create increasingly complex examples.
 This, however, does not sufficiently address the problem as the initial models still fail at simpler examples \citep{kaushik2019learning,probinglogical,ribeiro-etal-2020-beyond}, leaving the question ``\textit{can the system perform a particular type of reasoning?}'' unanswered.